romlok/ambimist.com/src/doings/inventory-tetris autobattler.md

 <div style="position: relative; padding-top: 56.25%;"><iframe title="Inventory-tetris autobattler prototype" src="https://spectra.video/videos/embed/79282256-de3f-4c2b-908c-161441678931?warningTitle=0&amp;p2p=0" allowfullscreen="" sandbox="allow-same-origin allow-scripts allow-popups" style="position: absolute; inset: 0px;" width="100%" height="100%" frameborder="0"></iframe></div>

+For those wanting to try it out for themselves, I've made the prototype's executables available as [Bag of Holding on Itch](https://romlok.itch.io/bagofholding), though I've only been able to personally test the Linux binary, so YMMV.

 ### To be implemented

 The project got shelved (again) after I got to this prototype stage, but I have developed not so much a plan as a set of ideas for making this into a more complete game.